-- 10 credits at NCEA Level 1 or higher in Mathematics or Pangarau
+1. A minimum of 14 credits at NCEA Level 1 or higher in Mathematics or Pangarau

-4. If English is your second language, you will need one or more of the following:
+4. If English is not your first language, you will need one or more of the following:

 - Have achieved NCEA Level 3 and New Zealand University entrance

 - Be able to provide evidence you satisfy our criteria for existing English proficiency

 - Have achieved at least one English proficiency outcome in the last two years

 - A relevant qualification at Level 3 on the NZQF or above or an equivalent qualification; or